hazavi/capybara-gpt/QUICKSTART.md

 Go to **http://localhost:3000**

-## Step 4: Use It!
+## Step 4: Start Chatting!

+**Ask anything immediately:**

+- "Explain quantum computing in simple terms"
+- "Write a Python function to reverse a string"
+- "What are the benefits of meditation?"

+**Or analyze documents:**

 1. Click the **+** button next to the message input
 2. Upload a PDF/TXT/MD file
 3. Wait for "Document uploaded successfully"
-4. Ask questions about your document in the chat!
+4. Ask questions about your document!

 ---